raspberrypilearning/nix-python-gps/en/step_1.md

 $GPGSA,A,1,,,,,,,,,,,,,99.99,99.99,99.99*30
 $GPGLL,,,,,,V,N*64
 ```
-- If you don't see any information displayed, have a look at the troubleshooting section below.
+- If you don't see a stream of data, or nothing at all, have a look at the troubleshooting section below.

-- The data you see in your terminal contains your longitude, latitude, altitude, and the current time.
+- The data you see in your terminal window contains your longitude, latitude, altitude, and the current time.
 You can use Python to make a little more sense of this.

-- Firstly, download a small file that contains the necessary program.
+- Firstly, download a small file that contains the necessary Python program we've written for you.

 	```bash
 	wget https://raw.githubusercontent.com/raspberrypilearning/piGPS/master/piGPS.py